 Parents and carers have asked for some help when schools consult them on proposals to become an academy.

-- Application Form
+- Application Form (DOC, 78KB)

-For details on closed competitions where Suffolk County Council were seeking a sponsor for a new school please visit Education and Learning Infrastructure Plan for more information.
+For details on closed competitions where Suffolk County Council were seeking a sponsor for a new school, please visit Education and Learning Infrastructure Plan for more information.